Complete Guide

 Co-applicant

-The industry-standard formula used by lenders:
+The interest rate formula applied by lenders:

 EMI Formula